cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: If you describe an event or attempt to do something as a fiasco, you are emphasizing that it fails completely.
 | Usage: His plans turned into a fiasco.
 |

+The original Lisa computer, named after Jobs' eldest daughter, came out in 1983 and was generally considered to be a flop.
+It was a hard device for consumers to embrace because, at the time, it cost approximately $10,000.
+However, its operating system laid the foundation for the macOS we're familiar with today.

+Even the name “Lisa” comes with a lot of historic baggage.
+At the time, Apple said the name was an acronym for Local Integrated System Architecture.
+However, many suspected the name was a reference to Jobs’ first daughter Lisa Nicole Brennan, who he denied fathering for years.
+In his later years, Jobs admitted the computer was named after his daughter.

+|
+| flop
+| Definition: to be completely unsuccessful.
+| Usage: The film flopped badly at the box office. [票房惨淡]
+|
 | cumbersome
 | Definition: large and heavy; difficult to carry.
 | Definition: slow and complicated and therefore inefficient.